srmagura/iti-react/Readme.md

 ## @interface-technologies/iti-react

 Hooks, utilities, and components for React DOM projects.
 Exports everything from `iti-react-core`.
+This means that every function/type/variable in the `iti-react-core` API documentation is also in the `iti-react` documentation.

 ## @interface-technologies/permissions